miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 ---
-title: From Jupyer Notebooks to FastHTML
+title: From Jupyer Notebooks to FastHTML with WebSockets
 permalink: /jupyter-notebooks-fasthtml/
-description: Getting Back into Web Programming with Jupyter Notebooks and FastHTML
+description: Getting Back into Web Programming with Jupyter Notebooks and FastHTML, getting down the basic trick of Streaming Messges from long-running tasks using HTMX and WebSockets.
 layout: post
 ---